Showing posts with label Duty Free. Show all posts

 Currency

-Indian currency up to ₹25,000 can be brought in, per RBI guidelines.
-Foreign currency has no limit, but amounts over USD 5,000 in cash or USD 10,000 in cash and travelers’ cheques must be declared.
+Indian currency: up to ₹25,000 per traveler.
+Foreign currency: amounts above USD 5,000 in cash or USD 10,000 including traveler's cheques must be declared.

 Miscellaneous Goods